Real happiness requires less than you think.

 . . .

-Earlier this year, our entire family committed to THIS as part of our UnBusy new year resolution — we’re so excited to share more about it over the next week!
+Earlier this year, our entire family committed to THIS as part of our UnBusy new year resolution — we’re so excited to share more about it with you!

 ———> OUR FAMILY’S TOP UNBUSY GOAL <———

-BUT right now, I’m ready to kickstart spring with a quick cleanse.
+BUT right now, I’m ready to kickstart the season change with a quick cleanse.
 How about you?

 I am SO excited for the Get Rid of 100 Things Challenge this weekend!